Milad-Mohammadi/SanjeshRssReader/README.md

 # SanjeshRssReader
-A simple rss reader which gets xml data from sanjesh.org and shows it in a RecyclerView
+A simple RSS Reader which gets xml data from [Sanjesh.org](http://www.sanjesh.org) and shows it in a RecyclerView